EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-11-15-monthlyMeeting.md

 Main Speaker: **Sally Hurst** of Macquarie University, Australia, will be speaking on "Human-Fossil Interactions in Ancient and Modern Contexts".
 This talk will be online.
 [Abstract](/presentationAbstracts/2024/hurstAbstract.pdf)

-Short Talk: **Tako Koning**, P. Geol., Senior Geologist and **Dr. Dale Leckie**, author and adjunct professor in the Faculty of Earth, Energy and Environment, University of Calgary will be speaking on "Great Sands Hills, S.W.
-Saskatchewan: One of the Largest Sets of Sand Dunes in Canada".
+Short Talk: **Tako Koning**, P. Geol., Senior Geologist and **Dr. Dale Leckie**, author and adjunct professor in the Faculty of Earth, Energy and Environment, University of Calgary will be speaking on "The Great Sands Hills, Southwest Saskatchewan: Among the Largest Active Sand Dunes in Canada".
 This talk will be in person.
+[Abstract](/presentationAbstracts/2024/koningLeckieAbstract.pdf)